ashleydavis/AngularJS-FlowChart/README.md

 	<script src="flowchart/flowchart_directive.js" type="text/javascript"></script>

-Make a dependency on the the flowchart's AngularJS module from your appliation (or other module):
+Make a dependency on the the flowchart's AngularJS module from your application (or other module):

 	angular.module('app', ['flowChart', ])